dieisabel/scilla/docs/project_docs/status.md

     1. purpose
     1. main functionality
 1. Describe architecture abstraction layers: system, module, component
-1. Add setup chapter which explains how to setup VS Code environment for writing/viewing documentation
+1. Add development setup chapter which has:
+    1. explains how to setup VS Code environment for writing/viewing documentation
+    1. explains how to setup CI